Integrated Behavioral Health Services

 With three convenient locations plus weekday, early evening and weekend appointments, our staff is always available for your family's healthcare needs.

-When you are part of the Suburban family, you benefit from our providers who have extensive specialized expertise in:
+When you are part of the Cincinnati Children's family, you benefit from our providers who have extensive specialized expertise in:

 - Behavioral health/ADHD

 - Nutritional services and weight management